Kurd Qaburstan: Qabra (Qabara)

 It has been proposed that the site is the location of Qabra, known from Old Babylonian period texts.
 Qabra is not recorded before or after and it is assumed that it was known by that name for only a short time.
 It is known that Qabra was attacked by a coalition of Ekallatum, under Shamshi-Adad I (c.
 1808–1776 BC) and Eshnunna, under Dadusha (c.
 1800–1779 BC) and then occupied by Shamshi-Adad I (after a long siege) and afterward his son Ishme-Dagan, Shamshi-Adad I having died roughly five years after the fall of Qabra.
 Both Dadusha and Ishme-Dagan claimed the use of tunneling to destroy the city walls of Qabra.
 For its part Eshnunna received the "spoils" of the city.
-A year name of Dadush reads "Year Dadusza seized Qabarum".
+A year name of Dadusha reads "Year Dadusza seized Qabarum".
 Then, after a brief period of independence under ruler Ardigandi it fell to the city of Kakmum under its ruler Gurgurrum.
+Gurgurrum is also mentioned in the texts of Eshnunna ruler Ilūni.
 The primary sources of this knowledge are from the Stele of Dadusha, Stele of Shamshi-Adad (in the Louvre), texts from Mari, and texts from Shemshara.
 In particular a text from Mari reading:

 "To our lord speak!
 Your servants Ibal-Pi-El and Buqaqum (say), “We [arrived] in [the city of ] Assur at bedtime and [heard] the following word from those around us: ‘Kakmum defeated Ardigandi, the [king of ] Qabra.’
 This we heard from those around us.
 We arrived [in Ekallatum], and Isme-Dagan [spoke to us] as follows: He (said), ‘5 hundred troops of Gur-gurrum attacked [the land] of Ardigandi and looted [its villages].
 2 thousand troops of Ardi-gandi went out to the rescue and fought, and Kakmu went ahead and defeated Ardigandi.
 And his (Ardigandi’s) high-ranking servants were running about aimlessly.
 Now that man, from cause of having been defeated, [will].
 And he will pay attention to your lord (Zimri-Lim)."

+A fragmentary stele (A0 2776) of unknown provenance is held in the Louvre Museum.
+From the Old Babylonian period it is thought to be of Shamshi-Adad I though that is not certain.
+It reads "... month of Addar, on its 20th day I crossed the Za'ibum and invaded the country Qabra.
+That country, its harvest I smote ...".
+The stele does not state that Qabra itself was conquered.